HKornchanok/ChangeSolver-DP-BFS/README.md

 ----------

-_ChangeSolver-DP-LCM-BFS is implemented as an Angular service_
+_ChangeSolver-DP-BFS is implemented as an Angular service_